apache/rampart/release-docs/README.txt

 rahas-1.2.mar     - STS module - to be used to add STS operations to a service

 samples  - This contains samples on using Apache Rampart and configuring
-           different conponents to carryout different WS-Sec* operations.
+           different components to carryout different WS-Sec* operations.

 README.txt - This file

 build.xml - Setup file to copy all jars to required places

+IMPORTANT:
+Before you build rampart from source distribution, you need provision for unlimited security jurisdiction as some of the test cases use key size of
+256. So you need to download jce_policy-x_y_z.zip (relevant to your JDK version) and extract the jar files local_policy.jar and US_export_policy.jar to
+$JAVA_HOME/jre/lib/security.
+These files are listed in sun download site, under the your JDK version as Java(TM) Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.

-IMPORTANT: Before you try any of the samples makesure you
+Before you try any of the samples makesure you

 1.)
 Have the Axis2 standard binary distribution downloaded and extracted.
 2.)
 Set the AXIS2_HOME environment variable